Carrie Pringle: Wagner's death

 Wagner died at the Palazzo Vendramin Calergi in Venice of a heart attack on 13 February 1883.
 There is some evidence that earlier in the day, there had been some argument between him and Cosima, on the subject of which there is no record.
 The memoirs of the criminologist Alexandre Lacassagne, published forty years after Wagner's death, include the first suggestion that this argument was associated with Pringle: "In February 1883...[Wagner] gave out his intention of engaging Miss Pringle, but met with serious opposition all round.
 He flew into a violent temper and had a sudden apoplectic seizure to which he succumbed in half-an-hour".
 Other writers embroidered this tale, to claim that Pringle had been Wagner's lover since 1882.
-A further elaboration has been that Pringle was intending to visit Wagner in Venice, prompting Cosima's displeasure.
+A further elaboration has been that Pringle intended to visit Wagner in Venice, prompting Cosima's displeasure.
 The Wagner scholar Stewart Spencer has demonstrated the complete absence of any first-hand or documentary evidence to support such stories.
 The only material connecting Pringle to Wagner's death is a telegram of condolences sent by the Pringle family from Milan after the event.

 Nevertheless, in the words of David Cormack, "The 'English Flowermaiden killed Wagner' story refuses to give up the ghost."
 In Jonathan Harvey's 2007 opera about Wagner's last day, Wagner Dream, which assumes that Wagner and Pringle had an affair, Carrie Pringle appears onstage in a spoken role.